 To be frank, there are about a million ways you could mess this up.
 Some of the common mistakes that companies tend to make include everything from putting out content intermittently, to using completely different styles of imagery/graphics in their visual communications.
 Skype infamously used various logo styles, messaging and colour combinations across different platforms and this led to an overall disjointed feel that resulted in user confusion.

 Take a step back and look at your entire marketing output.
 Does it look and feel like everything truly fits?
 If not, what needs to change?
 Sometimes it’s a matter of stripping away the clutter and simplifying the way you present yourself.
 One of the biggest failings a brand can make is trying to be everything, say everything, in every conceivable way, all at once.

-While we tend not to subscribe to the notion of ‘trends’ — great design, after all, should always be led by what visually works best and not by a transitory subjectiveness — sometimes you just have to go with flow.
-Especially when we’re taking about colours that flow well.
+While we tend not to subscribe to the notion of ‘trends’ — great design, after all, should always be led by what visually works best and not by a transitory subjectiveness — sometimes you just have to go with the flow.
+Especially when we’re talking about colours that flow well.

 This year has already seen a massive increase in bright, vivid colours being used by big-name brands like Apple, Netflix and Samsung.
 The Pantone Institute of Colour even named ‘ Ultra Violet’ as its Colour of The Year 2018.

 Well, it looks as though colour usage is only going to get bigger and brighter as we move into 2019.
 That’s not to say you should start afresh, but you may want to consider using new or existing colours in your palette to help breathe new life into what’s already there.

 A prime example of how to go about this the right way, giving your brand a fresh new feel without compromising your identity, is something like MasterCard who added an exciting ‘orange’ transition between the red and yellow elements of its logo.
 And even though the red and yellow hasn’t changed at all, the introduction of a new, bright colour appears to lift them in a positive way.